-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or other financial assets.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due without incurring unacceptable losses or risking undue damage to the Company's reputation.
 The Company generates cash flow primarily from its financing activities.

-As at June 30, 2014, the Company had cash of \$152,227 (June 30, 2013 - \$52,449) to settle current liabilities of \$3,371,114 (2013 - \$1,365,639).
+As at June 30, 2015, the Company had cash of \$35,157 (June 30, 2014 - \$152,227) to settle current liabilities of \$3,751,918 (2014 - \$3,371,114).